McHale's Navy (1997 film)

-McHale's Navy is a 1997 American military comedy film starring Tom Arnold.
-It is based on the 1962-1966 television series of the same title.
-Ernest Borgnine was the only member of the original television show's cast to appear in the film.
+McHale's Navy is a 1997 American military comedy film directed by Bryan Spicer, and starring Tom Arnold, David Alan Grier, Dean Stockwell, Debra Messing and Tim Curry.
+The screenplay by Peter Crabbe and Andy Rose is based on the 1962–1966 television series of the same title.
+Ernest Borgnine was the only member of the series' cast to appear in the film.

+McHale's Navy was theatrically released on April 18, 1997, by Universal Pictures to critical and commercial failure.

 Plot

 On the island of San Moreno, a trio of important-looking men (a Chinese militant, a Russian General, and a European businessman) are meeting with the island's governor.
-After paying him a suitcase full of money for a special operation, the three men are joined, via helicopter, by Major Jake McPherson Vladakov, the second best terrorist in the world, who will oversee the operation.
-This entire event is witnessed by a young boy named Roberto who takes pictures of the governor, the Major, and his men.
+After paying him a suitcase full of money for a special operation, the trio is joined, via helicopter, by Major Jake McPherson Vladakov, the second best terrorist in the world, who will oversee the operation.
+This entire event is witnessed by Roberto, a young boy who takes pictures of the governor, the Major, and his men.

-The next morning finds retired Lt.
-Commander Quinton McHale making his way to the Naval Base of San Ysidro, where he does some trading with the officers.
+The next morning, retired Lt.
+Commander Quinton McHale does some trading with the officers at the Naval Base of San Ysidro.
 Such goods and services include selling home-brewed beer, ice cream, and swimsuit calendars to the men in exchange for things like medicine and satellite photos to help the people of San Moreno.
-The satellite photos are his way of spying on the opposing children's baseball team.
-Stationed at the base are his old crew: Virgil, a cigar-chomping ladies' man and gunner; Happy, the team lookout who lives in a treehouse; Willie, the team techie and moonshine maker; Gruber, a slightly portly card-player and cigar hoarder; and Christy, the group's musclehead who can unscrew a bottle cap with his eye.
+The photos are his way of spying on the opposing children's baseball team.
+Stationed at the base are his old crew: Virgil, a gunner; Happy, the team lookout; Willie, the team techie; Gruber, a card-player and cigar hoarder; and Christy, the group's musclehead.

 However, Captain Wallace B. Binghamton and Lieutenant Penelope Carpenter command the base now.
 Capt.
 Binghamton believes his men have gone native and confiscates all the products McHale has sold them.
 He wants to resurrect his career after having mistakenly sunk a luxury cruise liner, for which he is famously known.

 Vladakov takes control of the baseball field and beach on San Moreno to set up his base of operations.
 After Roberto inadvertently alerts Vladakov to McHale's presence, (mostly thanks to the jersey that McHale gave him and the team), Vladakov uses his new stealth boat to blow up McHale's home and nearly destroys his PT-73, a decommissioned PT Boat, which reveals that they have a bad history with each other.
 When the governor tells Vladakov that his operations are disrupting the lives of the villagers, Vladakov and his men invade the village during their fiesta, blowing it up, and displacing everyone that lived there.